 Please check the following section on the U.S. Embassy website, for information on applying for a J-1 Visa.
 There are two important costs involved.

-All Belgian J-1 Visa applicants must pay a Visa application fee in the local currency ($160) (128 Euros, administrative cost) to the U.S. Embassy in your home country Brussels.
+All J-1 Visa applicants must pay a Visa application fee in the local currency ($160) also known as an MRV fee to the U.S. Embassy in your home country.

 The I-901 SEVIS Fee is mandated by Congress to support the program office and the automated system that keeps track of students and exchange visitors and ensures that they maintain their status while in the United States.
 Each student or exchange visitor issued an initial Form DS-2019 is responsible for paying this fee to SEVP.

-Please note: J-2 Dependents will not need to pay the SEVIS fee.
+Please note: J-2 Dependents do not need to pay a SEVIS fee.

 The Intern or Trainee needs to have sufficient funds to cover living expenses in the US during their training. $1500 per month is the minimum required amount and can either be covered by the Host Company (in form of a stipend), the Intern/Trainee or a combination of both.